javier0layo/Fresh-Farm-Organic-Market-Database/README.md

 # Fresh-Farm-Organic-Market-Database
 COURSE: Database Systems

 DATE: 9/24 - 12/24

-Contributor(s): Andrew Fuller, Talha Butt, Nelson Rodriguez
+Contributor(s): Andrew Fuller, Talha Ikram, Nelson Rodriguez

 **Executive Summary:**
 Our business, Fresh Farm Organic Market, was established to cater to health-conscious consumers seeking high-quality, organic products.
 However, the Covid-19 pandemic posed significant challenges, as lockdowns and reduced foot traffic led to a substantial loss of revenue.
 The company faced the risk of bankruptcy due to its reliance on a brick-and-mortar model.